 There are dental devices that can help reduce or eliminate snoring.
 That might sound strange, but here's how it works.
 When you sleep, your muscles relax.
 When the tongue relaxes, it can drop back very near the back wall of the throat.
 This is the space air passes through when you breathe.
 During inhalation, the air is drawn past that narrowed passageway.
 Just like the air that rushes out of a balloon when you let it go, the back of the tongue and the soft palate will vibrate.
 This vibration causes the sound we call snoring.

 If the tongue gets very close to the back of the throat or actually touches it, the suction caused when you inhale will suck the airway closed; no air can get by.
 Breathing stops.
 After several seconds, an alarm goes off in the brain and you are aroused from deep sleep, which restores the muscle tone, and the tongue is pulled forward, opening the airway.
 There is usually a gasp with the first breath, then a relaxation back to sleep.
 The sleeper is unaware of what happened.
 This is called obstructive sleep apnea or OSA.
-This is a very dangerous condition.
 There have been numerous studies linking OSA with serious medical conditions such as stroke, high blood pressure, heart attacks, and others.